gegerlan/aog/README.md

 This is probably caused because you have non latin characters in your profile name.
 Create a new temporary user without these characters, and run the file again.

+### Changing equipment may not update the list correctly

+Leave and return to the equipment view.

+### Piercing isn't working

+TBD

+### Shops looks weird

+TBD

 ## Contact Information